 Are garden incinerators safe to use?

-Place your incinerator on a flat surface so it is not likely to tip over.
+- Place your incinerator bin on a flat surface so it is not likely to tip over.
 Make sure there is space all around it.
 Occasionally, flames may come out of the ventilation holes or the chimney so make sure there is nothing flammable that is too close.
 Once it is hot, you will not be able to move it.

-Wear fireproof gloves when lighting your incinerator and once it is lit do not touch any part of it with bare hands.
+- Wear fireproof gloves when lighting your incinerator and once it is lit do not touch any part of it with bare hands.
 Do not overfill your incinerator otherwise flames will come out of the top and you won’t be able to put the lid on.
 If this does happen, wait for the flames to die down before attempting to put on the lid.

-Always have some water handy just in case your fire gets out of control.
+- Always have some water handy just in case your fire gets out of control.

 I have just bought a garden incinerator, but I am finding it hard to get a fire started in it.
 Do you have any tips?

-Line the bottom of your incinerator with some balled up newspaper and place a few dry twigs on top.
+To prepare your incinerator, first line the bottom of the bin with some balled up newspaper.
+Then, place a few dry twigs on top.
 Light the paper and you should be away.
-You can then begin to add your debris.
-Don’t overfill it as this can cause the flames to come out of the top, making it hard to put on the lid.
-Once it is burning well, put on the lid to help the incinerator reach maximum heat.
+Now you can begin to add your debris.
+Don’t overfill – this can cause the flames to come out of the top, making it hard to put the lid on.
+Once it is burning well, put the lid on to help the incinerator reach maximum heat.